coralproject/talk/docs/source/03-03-product-guide-moderator-features.md

 ## The Talk Admin

-The Admin is your moderators will moderate your comments, and your Admins will configure and manage the different parts of Talk.
+The Admin is where your moderators will moderate your comments, and your Admins will configure and manage the different parts of Talk.

 ### Moderate